Compilator0/user-preferences-center-api/README.md

 4. Start your IDE and use it to open the folder containing the application you donwload

-5. Run IDE Terminal and use it get into the application's folder path.
+5. Run IDE Terminal and use it get into the application's folder path

    Install the application dependencies by running the command below :

     ```